The Importance of Good Manners While Dining

 Forget "You are what you eat."
 You are how you eat.
 Dining with good manners is an important way to make a great lasting impression, as well as a way to ensure that you’re invited again.

 - Dine as quietly as possible.
 Chew with your mouth closed and don’t slurp when you drink or eat soup.
 Dip the soup spoon from the near edge of the bowl, then skim from the front of the bowl to the back.

 - Only use your utensils for eating.
 The knife is not a laser pointer nor should it ever touch your mouth – no knife licking!
 If you're not taking food from your plate to your mouth, your utensils should be resting on the dinner plate.
 Make sure you are using the right utensils, when it comes to pasta you don't need a knife!

-- A fork is not a forklift.
+- Fork is not a forklift.
 Don't load up your utensils with large amounts of food and shovel it into your mouth.
 This is not a Coney Island eating contest.
 The knife is initially held in the right hand and the fork in the left.
 Grasp your knife and fork in a relaxed, natural manner, never with clenched fists.

 - Excuse yourself to blow your nose.
 Instead of blowing your nose at the table, walk to the bathroom or a private area.